percona/portal-doc/docs/connect-pmm.md

 To ensure that Percona Platform can establish a connection with the PMM instance:

 ### Install PMM 2.25.0 or later
- Before connecting your PMM server to Percona Platform, make sure that you are using PMM version 2.25 or newer.
+ Before connecting your PMM server to Percona Platform, make sure you are using PMM version 2.25 or newer.
 Otherwise, upgrade your PMM installation beforehand.

  For more information, see [Install and set up PMM](https://www.percona.com/doc/percona-monitoring-and-management/2.x/setting-up/index.html).